techbunny/hybrid-network-lab/TFdeployments/ThreeTier/README.md

 All deployments will to have a terraform.tfvars file or other mechanism to provide the tenant and subscription IDs, as well as the default admin password for VMs.

+## To Do

+1. Improve password management for domain setup.
+2. Fix static networking.
+3. Fix DNS order on 2nd domain controller.